alexvasilkov/GradleGitDependenciesPlugin/README.md

 4. Dependencies are resolved recursively, i.e. your git dependency can have other git dependencies.
 5. If several projects have dependencies with same name then all other details (url, commit, etc) should be completely the same, otherwise build process will fail.
-6. Plugin automatically updates repository if `commit` does not much local commit.
-If there are any uncommited changes in local repo then build process will fail until you manually resolve conflicts.
+6. The plugin automatically updates repository if `commit` doesn't much local commit.
+If there're any uncommited changes in local repo then build process will fail until you manually resolve conflicts.
 7. Removed dependencies will be automatically cleaned from `libs` directory.